-This is part 1 of a 2 sequence intensive problem-based introduction to Computing Science.
+This is part 1 of an intensive problem-based introduction to Computing Science.
 In part 1, the key concepts of procedural programming, basic algorithm design and analysis (lists, queues, trees, sorting, searching) are learned by solving a series of problems using Python.
 Development is done using the Linux operating system.
-Prerequisites: Math 30 or 31.
+Prerequisite: Math 30-1.
 Note: this course is taught in studio-style, where lectures and labs are blended into 3 hour sessions, twice a week.
 Enrollment is limited by the capacity of the combined lecture/lab facilities.
-Credit cannot be obtained for CMPUT 274 if one already has credit for any of CMPUT 174, 175, or 201, except with permission of the Department.
+Python or prior computing background is strongly recommended.
+Credit cannot be obtained for both CMPUT 174 and CMPUT 274.
+Credit cannot be obtained for both CMPUT 175 and CMPUT 274.

 LAB/LECTURE A1